adfinis/ansible-collection-maintenance/README.md

   * **NOTE: It is expected that tasks fail** if some critical prerequesite is not met.
 Usually this is not a bug, and the correct way to resolve the issue is to either fulfil the required prerequisite, or to exclude the failing task (see `maintenance_exclude_tasks` below).
+* The plugins in this collection are designed for Python 3.
+If you have a system where the default python interpreter is still Python 2, you need to add `ansible_python_interpreter=/usr/bin/python3` to the hosts' hostvars.

 The tasks to run are grouped into "checklists".
 By convention, each checklist is implemented in a separate role, e.g.:
 * The `maintenance_10_linux` role implements tasks common to most Linux systems